yarnpkg/berry/packages/docusaurus/docs/advanced/04-technical/contributing.md

 ## Writing your feature

-Our repository is setup in such a way that calling `yarn` inside it will always use the TypeScript sources themselves - you don't have to rebuild anything for your changes to be applied there (we use `@babel/register` to automatically transpile the files as we require them).
+Our repository is set up in such a way that calling `yarn` inside it will always use the TypeScript sources themselves - you don't have to rebuild anything for your changes to be applied there (we use `esbuild` to automatically transpile the files as we require them).
 The downside is that it's slower than the regular Yarn, but the improved developer experience is well worth it.

 ```bash
 yarn install # Will automatically pick up any changes you made to sources